 My debut book was the ultimate journey through fifty of the Swans’ finest matches.
 Read more and buy this book here.

 The Swansea City Miscellany (Pitch Publishing, October 2015)

 My second book a was published in September 2015 and is a mini encyclopedia of Swans history, trivia, facts and stats.
 This is an official club publication and was endorsed by then chairman Huw Jenkins.
 You can read more and buy this book here.

 Swansea City Match of My Life (Pitch Publishing, August 2018)

 His third book is a collection of stories told from the point of view of 16 iconic Swansea City players, who reveal their favourite games in a Swansea City shirt.
 Each chapter is based on an exclusive one-to-one interview with each player.
 This book includes a foreword from John Hartson.
-You can pre-order this book here.
+You can buy this book here.